yasarigno/GCP-fundamentals/README.md

 # GCP fundamentals
-Tools of GCP such as Workflows, PubSub and Terraform
+Tools of GCP such as Workflows, PubSub, DataFlow, BigQuery using Terraform

 ## Workflows